5. French Property Surveys

 In practice, the notaire will insist on the surveys being carried out but if they do not you must raise the issue!
 At completion of the sale all survey reports must be within the date of their expiry period.

-There have been concerns about the control and professional competence of those who undertake these surveys.
+In the past, there have been concerns about the control and professional competence of those who undertake these surveys.

 In other cases, concern has also been expressed about the lack of independence of some firms, allied as they may be to estate agents, or construction companies, to whom they pay a commission.